 2. Rely Too Much on Your Media

 Do not, I repeat, do not read your presentation word for word, and certainly don’t turn around and face your slide deck to read it.
 It’s unhelpful, counter-productive, and almost insulting.
-If all you’re doing is reading, then the training could have been sent in an email that people can read for themselves.
+If all you’re doing is reading, then the training could have been sent in an email that people could read for themselves.

 While it’s important to have a solid slide deck, remember: you’re the show.
 The media you use to support your presentation is the fog machine to your rockstar performance.